exploratory-io/book/analytics/var_importance_time.md

 - Survival Time - Survival time of the subject.
 - Linear Predictor - Linear predictor for the subject.
-- Std Error -
+- Std Error - Standard error of the linear predictor.
-- Residual -
+- Residual - Martingale residual of the prediction.
-- Survival Time for Prediction - Survival time used for the prediction below.
+- Survival Time for Prediction - Survival time used for the prediction of survival rate below.
 - Predicted Survival Rate - Predicted survival rate at the point of time above.

 ![](images/var_importance_with_time_data.png)